 But first the ribs and festival behind the fundraising.

 If you are from Eastern Canada or US, you may be familiar with a rib festival.
 My hometown of London Ontario boasts that they are Canada’s first and biggest and the festival runs for 5 days over the August long weekend.
 They’ve been at it since 1985.
 Here in Esquimalt, they hold their event over 3 days in early September, since 2014.
-Things were stalled a bit during 2020 due to COVID but they will be back September 10-12, 2021.
+Things were stalled a bit during 2020 due to COVID but a scaled-back version was held September 10-12, 2021.
+Hopefully the full-version ribfest will be held in 2022.

 Ribbers – professional chefs who specialize in preparing grilled meats – compete as a team against other teams of ribbers for coveted prizes such as Best Ribs, Best Sauce and People’s Choice.
 They generally use wood smokers with chips of cherry, hickory, apple or plum wood.
 Experienced ribbers may mix woods for their own unique blend.
 In addition, every team also has their own take on a top secret meat rub, sauce blend and smoking time.